Swindell17520/rahul.github.io/README.md

 ## E- portfolio of Rahul Kothuri

-In this portfolio, I will be describing all the projects I have done, which makes me a suitable candidatefor jobs related to full stack development and Machine learning.
+In this portfolio, I will be describing some of my projects, which makes me a suitable candidatefor jobs related to full stack development and Machine learning.
 The projects are listed below:-

-1. Creating a Financial Budgeting app for the company Automynt AB
+## Creating a Financial Budgeting app for the company Automynt AB

 I can't post the code for this project, since I am under a NDA and the code is owned by the company, but I can give a brief overview of what was done.
 This was a large project, hence it was split into three groups:- UI/UX, Machine Learning and API's.
 I worked on the UI/UX of the app, which includes frontend development using React Native and Realm React for the backend.
 These are the following features of the app:-